stella/stella.github.com/_posts/2013-01-02-welcome-to-the-year-1900.md

 ### Old homepage vs New homepage
 ![Homepage comparison](/images/assets/2013/bs-compare-home-s.png "Compare the old and the new homepage")

-The homepage has been tighten up.
+The homepage has been tightened up.
 I brought all the important stuff above the fold and removed the news conversations (which you can't see in the screencap but you can tell they took up a lot of room).

 ### Old dashboard vs New dashboard
 ![Dashboard comparison](/images/assets/2013/bs-compare-dashboard-s.png "Compare the old and the new dashboard")

 Thanks to PhantomJS (headless webkit), we can now take screenshots.
-It's a much more intuitive way to natigate your list of sites.
+It's a much more intuitive way to navigate your list of sites.

 ## What's Next